Directed by: K. Asif || Produced by: Shapoorj Pallonji

 The primary drama of MEA centers around the romantic interests of one Prince Salim, son of the Mughal Emperor Akbar, who presides as the holy Muslim ruler of India during the late 1500’s.
 The story goes that Salim falls in love with a woman from a substantially lower social class than he, the court dancer Anarkali (Madhubala in her most famous role), and the relationship is discovered and formally disapproved of by said Emperor Akbar.
 Much melodrama ensues, including plentiful amounts of diverse music, colorful dress, spectacular set-designs, and many emotionally distraught characters.

 The big strength of MEA is its intense, singular focus on the romance at hand.
 Once the setting is established and the primary characters are introduced, MEA doesn’t bother with the needless distractions that so many other Indian flicks endorse.
-The story is firm in its aim, and pushes forward until the ultimate conclusion of its characters’ arcs.
 All of the main characters’ motivations are established, and then the story only bothers its near three-hour length with fleshing them out further.
-Nothing is wasted.

 The main components of the story are the mother (Jodhabai, played by Durga Khote)-father (Akbar, played by Prithviraj Kapoor)-son (Salim, played by Dilip Kumar) dynamic, and of course, Madhubala’s Anarkali.
 There is some minor exterior examination of the political scheming that occurs in the background of the primary romantic conflict, but these minuscule subplots add weight and depth to the overarching character-driven plot.
-While undoubtedly a romantic epic in the same vein as Gone with the Wind (1939) or Mother India, MEA is a much leaner, much more focused narrative that strives to get the job done as simply and as effectively as possible.
-It’s all muscle, no fat.
+While undoubtedly a romantic epic in the same vein as Gone with the Wind (1939) or Mother India, MEA is a leaner, more focused narrative that strives to get the job done as simply and as effectively as possible.
+It’s all muscle, no fat, even at its mammoth length.

 In addition to showcasing a throbbing romantic tale, the movie encapsulates magnificent spectacles through extravagant sets, costumes, extras, and exciting (albeit brief) action scenes featuring impressive cavalries of horses and elephants.
 The intricate set and costume-designs make the settings glow with passion, something that was clearly influential to and recreated in Sanjay Leela Bhansali’s 2002 Devdas remake.
 The costume themselves function as beautifully woven extensions of the glorious palace halls, and emphasize the emotional content of the characters wearing them.
 Though used sparingly, the massive amounts of extras in the outdoor song numbers and the few action scenes give size and scale to the political drama; they contrast with the intimate moments of character development within the indoor royal chambers.